djs55/bug-linuxkit-vsock-module/README.md

 # AF_VSOCK on Hyper-V in v4.14.x bug

-There seems to be a bug in the Hyper-V transport of v4.14.106 and later linuxkit kernels where `connect` to a service on the host (e.g. the `vpnkit` ethernet service) fails with `ENODEV`.
+There seems to be a bug in the Hyper-V `AF_VSOCK` transport of v4.14.106 and later linuxkit kernels where `connect` to a service on the host (e.g. the `vpnkit` ethernet service) fails with `ENODEV`.

 ## Isolating the problem